pauloba/pauloba/README.md

  <img src="https://github.com/pauloba/pauloba/blob/main/octogata.png" alt="kubernoia" style="width:50%;"> <br>
 -->

-I am Paula, a Cloud engineer currently living in the sunny Barcelona.
+I am Paula, a Cloud engineer based in Barcelona.

 - If you are interested in my career, my resume is available here <a href="https://pauloba.github.io/main-resources/resume.pdf">www.pauloba.github.io</a>
 - If you want to contact me, you can use <a href="https://www.linkedin.com/in/pauloba">www.linkedin.com/in/pauloba</a>